LAMP Server on Ubuntu 8.04 LTS (Hardy)

 It is important to make sure that your system is properly configured before installing Apache.
 In particular, you need to make sure that your system is up to date and that you have set the correct timezone, hostname, and hosts in your hosts file.
-If you haven’t configured these, you should follow the directions in the getting started guide.
+If you haven’t configured these, you should follow the directions in the Setting Up and Securing a Compute Instance.
 This guide assumes that you are logged in as the root superuser on your Linode.

 Install and Configure the Apache Web Server

 The Apache Web Server is a very popular choice for serving web pages.
 While many alternatives have appeared in the last few years, Apache remains a powerful option that we recommend for most uses.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 apt-get update apt-get upgrade --show-upgraded

 To install the current version of the Apache web server (in the 2.x series) on an Ubuntu system use the following command:

 Now we’ll configure virtual hosting so that we can host multiple domains (or subdomains) with the server.
 These websites can be controlled by different users, or by a single user, as you prefer.
 Before we can set up virtual hosts, however, we must reconfigure the default site.